RafiqulT1/software_project_course/docs/ollamarunner.md

-# Ollama Voice Chat Documentation
+# Finnish Spoken Robot Dialogue Documentation (Ollama based voice assistant)

 ## Overview
 This script creates a voice-based chat interface with an LLM (Language Learning Model) using Ollama.
 It supports: